 Several different types of DUI breath tests can be used to detect levels of alcohol present on a person's breath.
-Preliminary Breath Tests are most commonly used on the scene of a DUI incident.
-Preliminary Breath Tests (PBTs) are portable handheld devices.
-They typically have an LCD readout, and lack the ability print the result.
+Preliminary Breath Tests (PBT) are most commonly used on the scene of a DUI incident.
+PBTs are portable handheld devices.
+They typically have an LCD readout, and lack the ability to print the result.
 The results of a PBT are generally not admissible in court, but are instead used to help the officer determine whether or not probable cause exists for your arrest.
 This means that the prosecutor and police can not use the results against a person accused of DUI in trial.
 Furthermore, a suspect usually has an absolute ability to refuse to submit to this test and it can not legally be held against them.

 Even if you know you are under the legal limit, you shouldn't blow into a PBT.
-These machines are inaccurate (that's why they can't be used against you in court), and if you blow it could make the difference between you being arrested or not.
+These machines are inaccurate (that's why they can't be used against you in court), and if you blow into the device, it could make the difference between you being arrested or not.
 On the other hand, the officer will probably arrest you if you refuse.
 Nevertheless, we think the better course of action is to politely refuse and let a blood test sort it out.
-PBTs are good party entertainment, and they are very useful in determining if there is alcohol in a persons system.
+PBTs are a good party entertainment device, and they are very useful in determining if there is alcohol in a persons system.
 However, they are not good at predicting a specific alcohol level, and they are not designed to detect impairment.

 Several types of these machines exist, but the ones most commonly used are the Intoxilizer and the DataMaster (or DataMaster CDM, pictured to the left).
 Check your local state laws to determine what machine is used in your jurisdiction.

 The Different Types of Breath Analysis

 There are two main DUI breath test technologies in common use today, fuel cell and infrared.
 Of the two, infrared is most commonly used and generally accepted in the scientific community for use in court.